readium/annotations/README.md

 The creator of an annotation is a person or an organisation.

-This document defines the following creatorÒ properties:
+This document defines the following creator properties:

 | Name | Description | Format | Required? |
 | ---- | ----------- | ------ | --------- |